nodenogg-in/alpha-p2p/README-v2.md

 ### Where does data live?

+> [!IMPORTANT]
+> TLDR: in the current system, data lives entirely locally in each person's browser storage.
+Because nodenogg.in is peer to peer (P2P), that data is shared and distributed to others, so everyone else has a copy of your data.

 In nodenogg.in, the broad vision is to build a completely decentralised system where people own and store their data.
 You could describe this approach as local-first, and is best summarised in [this Ink & Switch article](https://www.inkandswitch.com/local-first/) approach.

-> [!IMPORTANT]
-> With the current system, data lives entirely locally in each person's browser storage.
-Because nodenogg.in is peer to peer (P2P), that data is shared and distributed to others.

 This comes with benefits but also comes with potentially serious downsides.
 This means that we want to help people understand how to look after their data so they can trust nodenogg.in in the same way they can trust Google Drive or Microsoft Word.